Contact tracing zeros in on fewer cases to stamp out COVID-19

 Cases have plummeted the week of May 24 into the double digits, numbers that have not been seen since March 2020.

-SNHD has a team of 400 contact tracing members at SNHD headquarters, offices around town and others working from home.
-They call, text and email COVID-19 patients informing them of a positive test, and helping them identify their contacts.
+The Southern Nevada Health District has a team of about 400 contact tracing members.
+Contact tracers work at offices around town and remotely.
+They call, text and email COVID-19 patients informing them of a positive test, and help identify their contacts.

+The timing was a challenge at the height of the pandemic, when 2,000 cases were being reported daily and test results took weeks to comeback.

-Nevada residents can download the COVID Trace App here, for easy contact in case someone in your network is infected: Click here for app
+Nevada residents can download the COVID-19 Trace App here, for easy contact in case someone in your network is infected: Click here for app

 You can learn more about contact tracing here: SNHD contact tracing